HelpSeeker/CoubDownloader/README.md

 Tags can be scraped by providing the term or a full URL.
 Due to a bug (?) in the Coub API you can only download the first 99 pages (i.e. 2475 coubs) listed.
 All pages afterwards will redirect to page 1.

+#### Searches

+Coubs from search queries can be downloaded by providing the search term or the corresponding search URL.
+Please note that searches can (in extreme cases) provide tens of thousands of coub links.
+The usage of `--limit-num` is advised.

 ***

-Please note for **channels** and **tags** that the URL mustn't include a special sort order (e.g. https://coub.com/tags/tag/likes) or other filters (e.g. https://coub.com/user/reposts).
-The last word in the URL needs to be the channel name or tag.
+Please note for **channels**, **tags** and **searches** that the URL mustn't include a special sort order (e.g. https://coub.com/tags/tag/likes) or other filters (e.g. https://coub.com/user/reposts).
+The last word in the URL needs to be the channel name, tag or search term.

 ***